russmckendrick/records/content/albums/i-see-you-9596944/index.md

 ---
 title: "The XX - I See You"
-album_artist: "The XX"
+artist: "The XX"
-album_title: "I See You"
+album_name: "I See You"
 date: 2017-01-19
 release_id: "9596944"
 slug: "i-see-you-9596944"
+hideSummary: true
 cover:
     image: "i-see-you-9596944.jpg"
+    alt: "I See You by The XX"
+    caption: "I See You by The XX"
-tags: ["Electronic", "Rock", "Pop"]
+genres: ["Electronic", "Rock", "Pop"]
-hideSummary: true
+styles: ["Indie Pop"]
 ---

 ## Tracklisting